henriknero/Configs/DelugeVPN_container.md

 deluged
 deluged-web &
 ```
-3(with nginx).
-Now exit container and change config for /etc/nginx/sites-available/[default or other (I use default here... lazy)] and possibly same for /etc/nginx/sites-enabled/[default or other config] on the host computer.
+3. (with nginx) Now exit container and change config for /etc/nginx/sites-available/[default or other (I use default here... lazy)] and possibly same for /etc/nginx/sites-enabled/[default or other config] on the host computer.
 I use this super-simple config, cant garantee its safe only uses this locally.
 ```
 server {
   listen 80 default_server; #IPv4